-Build a strong foundation of engineering knowledge with the help of our trusted 1st grade engineering challenges.
-These activities encourage a hands-on approach and require that learners use problem solving skills, ingenuity and creativity to complete each challenge.
+Build a strong foundation of engineering knowledge with the help of our trusted 1st grade engineering projects.
+These activities encourage a hands-on approach and require that learners use problem-solving skills, ingenuity, and creativity to complete each challenge.

 1. Bridge building

 Provide your students with the necessary resources for them to build a bridge.
 Measure its structural capacity by seeing how much weight it can hold.

 Using construction paper or a relatively sturdy piece of paper, make paper airplanes!
 This clever STEM activity can be further enjoyed outside where learners would fly their planes and compete to see whose plane goes the furthest.

 Build a water bottle fountain to depict that although air is see-through, it still takes up space.